Stanley Arnold

 Current Research

-My research interests are concentrated in two somewhat related areas, civil rights movement in the United States from 1920 to 1970 exclusive of the South and the intersection of race and sports in the United States.
+My research interests are concentrated in two somewhat related areas: the civil rights movement in the United States from 1920 to 1970 (exclusive of the South) and the intersection of race and sports in the United States.
 As a historian, one of my goals is to link the study of the past to the relevance of today.
 My work in these two principal fields serves to illuminate many aspects of the contemporary American experience.

-My current book project, Beacons of their Race: African Americans and the Olympic Movement, 1896-1948 explores the impact of African Americans on the early Olympic Games.
-Track and field was the most prestigious event of the nascent games and the very participation of blacks constituted a victory in this period of unrelenting segregation.
-As these pioneers persevered, the black community rallied around them.
-Since the majority of these early Olympians were college-educated, black intellectuals envisioned them as exemplars of the classical fusion of body and mind.
-For these observers, black Olympians were the true embodiment of the ancient Olympic spirit.
+My current book project, Beacons of their Race: African Americans and the Olympic Movement, 1896-1948, explores the impact of African Americans on the early Olympic Games.
+Track and field was the most prestigious event of the nascent games, and the very participation of Black athletes constituted a victory in this period of unrelenting segregation.
+As these pioneers persevered, the Black community rallied around them.
+Since the majority of these early Olympians were college-educated, Black intellectuals envisioned them as exemplars of the classical fusion of body and mind.
+For these observers, Black Olympians were the true embodiment of the ancient Olympic spirit.

-My first book, Building the Beloved Community: Philadelphia’s Interracial Civil Rights Movement and the Origins of Multiculturalism, 1930-1970 (University Press of Mississippi, 2014) examined the role of a locally-based interracial civil rights movement in an important northern metropolis.
+My first book, Building the Beloved Community: Philadelphia’s Interracial Civil Rights Movement and the Origins of Multiculturalism, 1930-1970 (University Press of Mississippi, 2014), examined the role of a locally-based interracial civil rights movement in an important northern metropolis.
 My work tells the stories of several organizations linked by an evolving philosophy.
-I argue that this movement, which incorporated elements of the Social Gospel movement, Progressivism, Quakerism and early twentieth century theories on race employed strategies that influenced the better-known southern civil rights movement and the developed tactics that contributed to the emergence of multiculturalism.
+I argue that this movement, which incorporated elements of the Social Gospel movement, Progressivism, Quakerism, and early 20th-century theories on race, employed strategies that influenced the better-known southern civil rights movement and developed tactics that contributed to the emergence of multiculturalism.

 Major Publications